microsoft/pai/contrib/pai_vscode/README.md

 As local simulation is a close but still different environment with OpenPAI cluster, there are some issues cannot be found by simulation.
 Some examples,

 * The job may need much more memory or distributed environments.
 It cannot be simulated locally.
-* The job may need GPU, but local machine may not have one.
-It also needs a different docker image, if you are using TensorFlow.
+* The job may need GPU, but local computer may not have one.
+It may need code logic to handle this situation.
+It also needs a different docker image if you are using TensorFlow.
 As TensorFlow has different package for GPU and non-GPU runtime.
+* The job may run much more time locally.
+In most case, the computing power of local computer is much lower than servers in the OpenPAI cluster.
+If you need to simulate a job end-to-end, it may need to reduce iterations to get result faster.
+* Local machine may not be able to access some storage.
+The OpenPAI cluster may be deployed in a private environment, so that local computer may not able to access resource of cluster.

 ## Manual